rackerlabs/support-how-to/content/rackspace-cdn/what-is-a-cdn.md

      Trace complete.

-Additional hops mean more time to render data from a request on the user&rsquo;s browser.
+Additional hops mean more time to render data from a request on the user's browser.
 The speed of delivery is also constrained by the slowest network in the chain.
 The solution is a CDN that places servers around the world and, depending on where the end user is located, serves the user with data from the closest or most appropriate server.
 CDNs reduce